-This is the first of a series of three volumes dedicated to digital synthesis and sound design.
-The second volume will cover a range of additional topics in the realm of sound synthesis and signal processing, including dynamics processing, delay lines, reverberation and spatialization, digital audio and sampled sounds, MIDI, OSC and realtime synthesis.
-The third volume will be concerned with non-linear techniques (such as AM and FM synthesis), granular synthesis, analysis and resynthesis, convolution, physical modeling, micromontage, and computer-aided composition.
+This is the first of a series of three volumes (now updated for Max 8) dedicated to digital synthesis and sound design.
+The second volume will cover a range of additional topics in the realm of sound synthesis and signal processing, including dynamics processing, delay lines, digital audio and sampled sounds, the art of organizing sound, MIDI, OSC, Max for Live and realtime control.
+The third volume will be concerned with modulation techniques (such as AM, RM, SSB and FM synthesis), granular synthesis, GEN programming, reverberation and spatialization, The fourth volume will cover analysis and resynthesis, convolution, physical modeling, filter design, distorsion techniques and a composition chapter.